pyenv/pyenv/plugins/python-build/README.md

 env PYTHON_CONFIGURE_OPTS='--enable-optimizations --with-lto' PYTHON_CFLAGS='-march=native -mtune=native' pyenv install 3.6.0
 ```

-If you are using a Mac computer with Apple silicon (e.g. M1), you must install
+If you are using a Mac computer with Apple silicon (e.g. M1), you need to install
-`clang` 15+ before running the command above, and choose a recent minor version
+`clang` 15+ before running the command above and choose a recent minor version
 of Python.
-If you use Homebrew to update `clang` (`brew install llvm`), you must
+If you use Homebrew to install `clang` (`brew install llvm`), override
-make sure the correct version is used:
+the compiler to use:

 ```sh
 env PATH="/opt/homebrew/opt/llvm/bin:$PATH" PYTHON_CONFIGURE_OPTS='--enable-optimizations --with-lto' PYTHON_CFLAGS='-march=native -mtune=native' pyenv install 3.10